Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/math.rst

 to get that range 0 to 1 powered up to something 0 to 6 so that we can chop off and make it a whole number.
 So, with six divisions, how can we do that?
 The answer is we multiply the range by 6.
-The output of that first math multiply node is a range of values between 0 and 6.
+The output of that first math Multiply Node is a range of values between 0 and 6.
 To get even divisions, because we are using the rounding function (see documentation above), we want any number plus or minus around a whole number will get rounded to that number.
 So, we subtract a half, which shifts everything over.
 The Round()